Racer159/jackal/docs/5-zarf-tutorials/3-deploy-a-retro-arcade.md

 :::

 :::note
-The `zarf connect games` will continue running in the background until you close the connection by pressing the `ctrl + c` (`control + c` on a mac) in your terminal to terminate the process.
+The `jackal connect games` will continue running in the background until you close the connection by pressing the `ctrl + c` (`control + c` on a mac) in your terminal to terminate the process.
 :::

 ## Removal

-1. Use the `zarf package list` command to get a list of the installed packages.
+1. Use the `jackal package list` command to get a list of the installed packages.
 This will give you the name of the games package to remove it.

 <iframe src="/docs/tutorials/package_deploy_list.html" height="120px" width="100%"></iframe>

-2. Use the `zarf package remove` command to remove the `dos-games` package.
+2. Use the `jackal package remove` command to remove the `dos-games` package.
 Don't forget the `--confirm` flag.
 Otherwise you'll receive an error.

 <iframe src="/docs/tutorials/package_deploy_remove_no_confirm.html" width="100%" height="425px"></iframe>

-3. You can also use the `zarf package remove` command with the zarf package file, to remove the package.
+3. You can also use the `jackal package remove` command with the jackal package file, to remove the package.
 Again don't forget the `--confirm` flag.

 <iframe src="/docs/tutorials/package_deploy_remove_by_file.html" height="100px" width="100%"></iframe>